Housing and Residence Life

 Reservations help to ensure physical distancing and sanitization of tables/chairs between dining.
 When you check in at the register, you'll be told your table section and number.
 Self-service has been eliminated at all dining halls, including food and beverage choices.

-At the Smithsonian Mason School of Conservation, the Commons will open August 23 only to those who hold meal plans.
+At the Smithsonian Mason School of Conservation, the Commons is open only to those who hold meal plans.
 You will not require a reservation to dine there.

 You'll need to download the free app from the App Store or Google Play.
 Based on your location, you'll be able to select either Southside or Ike’s to make a reservation.
 When you arrive, you'll tell the cashier your name and be given your table section and number.